Swamiji TV

 Yoga nidra with Vishwaguruji

-"After everything, we need a very happy, healthy, peaceful, and relaxed posture.
+"After that, we need to have a very happy, healthy, peaceful, relaxed posture.
 That is called Ānanda Āsana."

 Filming location: Strilky, Czech Republic